-The Millar Library building is closed indefinitely to all users and to library staff.
-We will do our best to help you.
+The Millar Library building will be closed to all users until September 16th.
 Here are some answers to common questions.
 If you have specific questions about the library not answered here, please contact library@pdx.edu.

 Borrowing and returning books, articles, and other items